-Historically, our primary sources of cash have been provided from operations, long-term borrowing, and advance funding from customers.
-Other sources of cash include proceeds received from the exercises of stock options and sale of equity investments and businesses.
+Historically, our primary sources of cash have been provided from operations, long-term borrowings, sale of our equity securities and advance funding from customers.
 Our historic uses of cash have been for capital expenditures, investments in research and development, business acquisitions, payments of principal and interest on outstanding debt obligations, payments of debt issuance costs to obtain financing, payments in satisfaction of employees' minimum tax obligations and purchases of treasury stock.
 Supplemental information pertaining to our sources and uses of cash for the periods indicated is presented as follows: